chbrown/SublimeTextPackagesUser/README.md

 ## Changes

-Some of Sublime Text's plugins (or Sublime Text itself) will make changes to the `.sublime-settings`, ending up with a variety of JSON flavors.
+Some of Sublime Text's plugins (or Sublime Text itself) will make changes to the `.sublime-settings` files, ending up with a variety of JSON formatting flavors.
 Run `make` in this directory to standardize indentation.

-This simply runs `jq -i . <file>` on each file matching the glob `*.sublime-settings`.
+This simply runs `jq -i . <file>` on each file matching the glob `*.sublime-*`.

 It depends on [`jq`](http://stedolan.github.io/jq/) for JSON formatting, and uses the default output spacing.

+If any of your `*.sublime-*` files are not valid JSON, `jq` will print out an error and exit without changing the file.
+(It _will_ leave a temporary file with the same prefix as the file you were converting, which is kind of annoying.)

 ### Package control installation